Puglia & Southern Italy with Kate George12 days

 Which time zone is Italy on?

-- Italy is one hour ahead of Greenwich Mean Time (GMT) and six hours ahead of Eastern Standard Time (EST).
+- Italy is one hour ahead of Greenwich Mean Time (GMT) and six hours ahead of Eastern Time (ET).

 - When it’s noon in New York, it’s 6pm on tour.

 - You will use the euro on this tour.